minettebrink/image-to-video/tutorial.md

 Alternatively, you can manually create the application as described below.

-When clicking Creat Service on your Koyeb account, then choose GitHub and add the link to your public GitHub repo.
-After choosing instance, click the Create Web Service button.
+When clicking Create Service on your Koyeb account, choose GitHub and add the link to your public GitHub repo.
+After selecting the instance, click the Create Web Service button.

 <img src="assets/service_type.png" width="500" alt="Service Type">